shinfxh/shinfxh.github.io/_pages/about.md

 In a past life, I dabbled in some physics competitions, which was a catalyst for me to eventually explore scientific research.

-In my free time, I like to eat (and sometimes cook) very spicy food.
+In my free time, I like to eat (and sometimes cook) very very spicy food.
 Here's a list of my top favorites.